-The Remuneration Committee is established as a committee of the Board of Directors of IHP and its membership is comprised of independent non-executive directors of IHP.
+The Remuneration Committee is established as a committee of the Board of Directors of IHP and its membership is comprised of independent non-executive directors of IHP who are also non-executive Directors of IFAL including the holder of SMF12.
 Its purpose is to review/set and/or agree the overall remuneration policy and strategy for the IntegraFin Group.
 The Remuneration Committee aims to align remuneration with the successful achievement of the IntegraFin Group's long-term objectives, while taking into account market rates and value for money.
-It also reviews the appropriateness and effectiveness of the Remuneration Policy with particular regard to best practice, regulatory and risk management considerations.
+It also reviews the appropriateness and effectiveness of the Remuneration Policy with particular regard to best practice as well as regulatory and risk management considerations.
 The Remuneration Committee ensures that its decisions take into account the long-term interests of the IntegraFin Group's shareholders, investors and other stakeholders.